Tashreque/Dental-Loop-Signals/README.md

 5. Press the **PROCESS** button to process the images

 All the outputs generated will reside within the generated_files folder.
 Once processing is done, the second window will close and a file explorer with the generated subfolders will appear.
+Note that each time the **PROCESS** button is pressed, all outputs will be generated within the user defined folder name.
+This folder name is **task_1** by default.
+After processing once, if processing is done again for a different set of images and if the folder name is not changed, prior outputs within the previous folder will get renamed.
+Essentially, the folder name text box allows the user to generate outputs in a separate folder everytime processing is done.

 ## Examples
 2 images for each of the activities of Anterior Protrusion, Lateral Excursion, Mouth Opening, and Chewing have been provided and can be used to test the application.

 ## Limitations

-1. At the moment, the software was not tested on bipolar EMG signal images.
-The EMG signal images used to develop this tool all had unipolar EMG signals.
-This will be addressed in a future release

-2. On some occasions, the CSV quotients generated for EMG intensity might show a quotient of 0.
+1. On some occasions, the CSV quotients generated for EMG intensity might show a quotient of 0.
 This is a limitation of the NeuroKit2 library due to it sometimes not being able to determine regions of EMG activity.
 This will be addressed in a future release.

-3. As of right now, the images used to test the tool had 6 EMG signals in them.
+2. As of right now, the images used to test the tool had 6 EMG signals in them.
 While the software may still function properly for images with less than 6 EMG signals, it cannot be guaranteed.
 This will be addressed on a future release.